gf-mse/bcc-nfsd-trace/README.md

 ### notes

-Sadly, it does not list the full path to the file; instead, due to `BCC/eBPF` stack limitations, it prints up to 4 containing directories (see the `-N` option);
+Sadly, this does not list a full path to the file; instead, due to `BCC/eBPF` stack limitations, it prints up to 4 containing directories (see the `-N` option).
-so instead of giving the full path, it sort of prints its tail directories ending with the filename.
-Still, it is way better than nothing, and when paired with `tshark` (see below), it can really fill the missing bits of the whole picture )
+( So instead of giving the full path, it sort of prints its tail directories ending with the filename.)
+Still, this is way better than nothing, and when paired with `tshark` (see below), it can really fill the missing bits of the whole picture )

 ### a word on tshark